hongzz0618/interview-guide-hr-backend-aws/non_technical_questions.md

 **Example Response:**
 "If I miss a deadline, I prioritize communicating promptly with my manager, explaining the reason for the delay, and presenting a plan to finish the task quickly.
 I also analyze the cause of the delay to avoid it in the future."

+### Question 4: What is your English level?

+**Example Response:**
+"I don't have an advanced English level, but I can understand and read technical documentation, use tools for formal writing, and I am currently practicing English daily to improve."

+### Question 5: How do you handle stress or pressure at work?

+**Example Response:**
+"I manage stress by breaking tasks into smaller, manageable parts and prioritizing them effectively.
+I also practice mindfulness and take short breaks to stay focused.
+When under pressure, I focus on what can be controlled and work proactively to resolve the situation."

+### Question 6: What motivates you to perform well in your job?

+**Example Response:**
+"My motivation comes from achieving results that make a tangible impact.
+I enjoy solving challenging problems, learning new skills, and contributing to a team's success.
+Additionally, positive feedback and recognition for my work inspire me to keep improving."